 Our topic during the first term will be Roman Britain – looking at the impact the Romans had on our life today.
 We will be learning lots about history and geography; will be designing and constructing Roman catapults and developing our cooking skills.

 PE days will change each half term as we’re fortunate enough to have some excellent sports coaches coming in to run a variety of sessions with the children.
-During the first half term, Year 5 will be learning rugby on Tuesdays and will have Mr Richards for a variety of sports on Thursdays.
+During this half term, Year 5 will be learning dance on Wednesdays and will have Mr Richards for a variety of sports on Thursdays.
 These days can sometimes change because of the weather or the hall being unavailable.
 Therefore, can you please make sure that PE kits come into school on a Monday and remain in school until the end of the week.
 May I remind all parents that children are not able to take part in PE if they are wearing earrings – if you are considering having your child’s ears pierced, please do this at the start of the summer holidays as it has a huge effect on their learning in PE.

-Each week, your child will have spellings to learn and they should have the word lists up until Christmas.
+Each week, your child will have spellings to learn and they should have the word lists up until Easter.
 We will have spelling tests on Friday mornings so please support your child to learn these.
 The most effective approaches usually involve learning a few spellings at the start of the week, practising these and adding more words until they are confident in all of them.
 They will also have times tables to practise as well as optional creative tasks for which they can receive rewards.